-As usual, every beginning is difficult.
 Advantage of Croatia was that it had started with AA long before their accession, in 2008, which provided them with the opportunity to develop the AA process, tune it and remove its mistakes.
 When Croatia entered EU in 2013, there was no need for any new start - data, procedure, as well as capacities and legislative background were already in place.

 Croatian model was presented, divided into three parts representing administrative, public and private/ scientific sectors.
 Administrative sector includes Ministry of Environment and Nature Protection and other country administrations with tasks to prepare legislation, write decisions and implement legal procedures.
 Public sector includes State Institute for Nature Protection (its AA section comprises of five biologists and one geologist) whose job is to review assessments, collect data and provide expert work in relation to legislation.
-Private/ scientific role gathers private companies that perform the assessment or scientific institutions with the aim to prepare AA and conduct field research and data collection.
+Private/ scientific companies perform the assessment and conduct field research and data gathering.